Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 An appropriate prayer might be:

 We must not stop with acknowledging our bitterness and accepting God’s forgiveness.
 We must also forgive our spouses for those things that originally brought anger to the surface.
-God is not only concerned that we be freed from anger, but that we be agents of love and kindness.”
-(Dr. Gary Chapman, “Hope for the Separated” – Moody Press)
+God is not only concerned that we be freed from anger.
+But He is concerned that we be agents of love and kindness.”
+(Dr. Gary Chapman, “Hope for the Separated”)

 Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.
 (Colossians 3:12-14)